kayleedial/my386blog/_posts/2023-03-30-oscars-eda.md

 ---
 layout: post
-title:  "Data Exploration - Oscars and Ratings"
+title:  "Data Exploration - Rotten Tomatoes versus the Academy"
 author: Kaylee Dial
-description: Exploring and visualizing Oscars Data
+description: Exploring and visualizing movies data
 image: https://github.com/kayleedial/my386blog/raw/main/assets/images/edabanner.png
 ---

 ## Overview
-Welcome to my third blog about Oscar winning movies.
+This is my third blog post about Oscar movies and ratings.
 In this blog we'll be exploring and visualizing the dataset I curated in my last blog of Oscar movies and Rotten Tomato scores.

 While there is some bias and personal preference when it comes to picking out the best movies, we know that it's not completely subjective.
 Many people can agree that certain movies are terrible and certain movies are great.
-Just like how "Surf's Up" (2007) is an objectively better penguin movie than "Happy Feet" (2006), there are some qualities that make a movie better than another.
+Just like how ["Surf's Up" (2007)](https://www.imdb.com/title/tt0423294/) is simply a better penguin movie than ["Happy Feet" (2006)](https://www.imdb.com/title/tt0366548/?ref_=fn_al_tt_1), there seem to be some qualities that make one movie better than another.

 That being said, you would think that Rotten Tomato Critics and the Academy would be aligned on the movies they claim to be the best; if a movie were to get above 90% on Rotten Tomatoes, it's probably safe to assume that movie would get some nominations at the Oscars.

 Well, suprise!
 That's not really the case.
-One of the best actress performances I saw last year was from Mia Goth in "Pearl" (2022).
+One of the biggest surprises from the Oscar nominations this year was that Mia Goth received no nominations for her performance in "Pearl" (2022).
 It got a 92% on Rotten Tomatoes, yet didn't get a single nomination in the 2023 Oscars Ceremony.

 Look at how scary this face is.
 You're really not going to give her a nomination, @Academy?
 Be real.